TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne/getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne.md

 which one to use is depending on which behavior you need if

 * will not be desired element in array
-* will be more than one matching with predicate.
+* will be more than one element satisfies the matching with predicate.

 ### `Array.prototype.filter`